avishek-sen-gupta/cobol-rekt/README.md

 ## Elevator Pitch

 Cobol-REKT is an evolving toolkit of capabilities helpful for **reverse engineering legacy Cobol code**.
-These capabilities range from **building flowcharts** of the underlying code to **translating COBOL into an hybrid Intermediate Representation** (graph- and instruction- based) potentially suitable for transpilation to other languages.
+These capabilities range from **building flowcharts** of the underlying code to **translating COBOL into a hybrid Intermediate Representation** (graph- and instruction- based) potentially suitable for transpilation to other languages.

 Engineers can pick components from this library to incorporate into their reverse engineering analysis workflows, or more cohesive products suitable for wider audiences like analysts.

-An important aspirational aim of this library are to serve as a testbed for the some of the following:
+An important aspirational aim of this library is to serve as a testbed for some of the following:

 - Different **compile-time analyses** focusing on moving from an unstructured programming language to a structured one.
 - Code transformations useful for translating **unstructured control flow constructs to modern control flow constructs**.